foundriesio/docs/source/reference-manual/ota/fioconfig.rst

 Configuration is managed by fioctl which communicates via the Foundries.io `REST API`_.

-LMP devices run a configuration daemon, `fioconfig`_.
+LmP devices run a configuration daemon, `fioconfig`_.
 This daemon checks in with the server every 5 minutes.
 The HTTP request includes a timestamp of its current configuration.
 The server will send back one of two responses: